Radio Materials#

 reflection as well as refraction.
 The details of this model are provided thereafter.

-Similarly to scene objects (SceneObject
+Similarly to scene objects (SceneObject), all radio

 materials are uniquely identified by their name.